MDAnalysis/solvation-analysis/paper.md

 # Acknowledgements

-Oliver Beckstein, Richard Gowers, Irfan Alibay, Lily Wang.

-Funding from Google Summer of Code, NSF GRFP Fellowship, US Department of Energy.
+Thank you to Oliver Beckstein, Richard Gowers, Irfan Alibay, and Lily Wang for technical advice about MDAnalysis and Python development.
+Thank you to Google Summer of Code, the NSF GRFP Fellowship, and the US Department of Energy for funding.

 # References